xbbxtt/gitgirl/README.md

 1. Clone the repository down to your local machine
 2. CD into the new project directory
-3. Create an .env file within your IDE.
+3. Create an .env file within your IDE in the top level directory.
 Include the following fields within your .env file:

 ```
 - POSTGRES_DB="<add database name>"